-Country and capitalisation coverage were expanded further with the incorporation of the Barings Emerging Market Index in 2000.
+Country and capitalization coverage were expanded further with the incorporation of the Barings Emerging Market Index in 2000.
 This added 20 countries and extended coverage to 90% of global equity markets.
 At the time of this expansion, the opportunity was taken to classify the countries in the existing World Index into “Developed” and “Advanced Emerging” markets.
 The additional countries from the Barings index were classified as “Emerging” markets and their combination with the World Index was termed the All-World Index.
-A fourth grouping, “Frontier” markets, was introduced in 2008 to capture those markets not yet sufficiently evolved to be categorised as Emerging.
-As of September 2015, the FTSE All-World index included 46 countries with a further 26 countries classified as Frontier markets.
+A fourth grouping, “Frontier” markets, was introduced in 2008 to capture those markets not yet sufficiently evolved to be categorized as Emerging.
+As of March 2017, the FTSE All-World index includes 47 countries with a further 27 countries classified as Frontier markets.

 - Quality of Market – the quality of regulation, the dealing landscape, custody and settlement procedures, and the presence of a derivatives market would all be taken into account;

 - Materiality – a country needed to be of material size to warrant inclusion in a global benchmark;

 - Consistency and Predictability – a pathway to classification changes would be set out by announcing a “Watch List” of countries that were being considered for promotion and demotion as well as the criteria by which countries would be judged;